scheidelg/CA-AE-2020/Notes.md

     - In the top-right corner, click on **Share**
     - Click on **Anyone with the link can edit**
     - Set an expiration date and click **Apply**
-    - Click on **Copy link** to get a shareable link; copy to clipboard
+    - Click on **Copy link** to get a shareable link; copy to clipboard; save in a scratchpad so you don't lose it
     - Close the dialog

- 4. Create a new GitHub repository with GitHub Pages enabled.
+ 4. Create a new GitHub project with GitHub Pages enabled.

      - Open GitHub
-     - Create a new GitHub repository with the
+     - Create a new GitHub project with the assigned GitHub project name
+     - Click on **Settings**
+     - Scroll down to the **GitHub Pages** section
+     - Change the GitHub Pages **Source** setting to the main branch; click **Save**
+     - Change the GitHub Pages **Custom domain** setting to the assigned FQDN; click **Save**

+ 5. Set up the initial GitHub content with a copy of this `Readme.md` file and an `index.html` file.

+    The `index.html` file contents should be similar to:

+        > blah
+        > blah
+        > blah

+    Edit the `index.html` file contents to use the correct URL in the HTTP redirect and the HREF; and an appropriate label for the OneNote notebook.

  (notes on setting up the OneNote notebook structure